Forge Bible Bot

 Setup

-1 Go to OBS Docks to copy your dock URLs.
+1 Go to Browser Docks to copy your dock URLs (including the new Streamer Hub URL).

 3 Add a name, paste the URL, click Apply.
 Drag the panel to position.

 Tip: Docks work best at 250-400px wide.
-Log in to forgebiblebot.com in OBS first.
+Log in to forgebiblebot.com on your first dock; the others share the session after a refresh.

 Auto-Trivia Mode